fuerve/whiteboard/README.md

 So far, the goal is to account for the following interview questions:

-* Shortest path on an undirected graph.
+* Shortest path on an undirected graph. - COMPLETE
 * Linked hash map (hash table that allows iteration over its keys in the order in which they were inserted).
 * Cartesian product of strings.
 * Postfix to infix arithmetic conversion. - COMPLETE